dscheerens/ngx-extended-async-pipe/README.md

 }
 ```

-As an alternative to the `nothing` value you might be tempted to use a non-null assertion instead, e.g.:
+As an alternative to the `nothing` value you might be tempted to use a non-null assertion instead:

 ```
 (data$ | async)!